Nonindustrial Disability Insurance Claim Process

 When a properly completed claim form is received, the EDD usually determines whether or not you are eligible to receive NDI benefits within 14 days.

-The EDD will send you the Notice of Eligibility for Nonindustrial Disability Insurance or Family Leave (DE 8500) with your authorized time period.
-The EDD will also send an Authorization to pay Nonindustrial Disability Insurance (DE 8500A) to your employer with your authorized time period.
+The EDD will send you the Notice of Eligibility for Nonindustrial Disability Insurance or Nonindustrial Disability Insurance Family Care Leave (NDI-FCL) (DE 8500) with your authorized time period.
+The EDD will also send an Authorization to pay Nonindustrial Disability Insurance or Nonindustrial Disability Insurance Family Care Leave (NDI-FCL) (DE 8500A) to your employer with your authorized time period.

 5. Eligibility Determination